Xilinx/vmk180-trd/docs/source/docs/platform1/docs/app_deployment.md

 5. When application prompts below prints launch (vmk180-trd-mipi-pcie-nb1.ipynb) jupyter notebook.

-> Note : Set 'res' to appropriate value to ensure resolution is same at host and end point.
+> Note : Set 'res' variable in vmk180-trd-mipi-pcie-nb1.ipynb to appropriate value to ensure resolution is same at host and end point.

 	```
 	Please run 'vmk180-trd-mipi-pcie-nb1.ipynb' jupyter from endpoint